frissyn/celeste-saves/docs/savedata.md

 ### Time

 Total duration of time spent playing Celeste.
-Measured in 100 nanosecond intervals since January 1, 1601 (UTC) as per the [Win32 FileTime](https://docs.microsoft.com/en-us/windows/win32/api/minwinbase/ns-minwinbase-filetime) specification.
-See [Topic :: FileTime](/topics/filetime.md) for more details.
+Measured in 100 nanosecond intervals since January 1, 1601 (UTC) as per the Win32 FileTime[**](https://docs.microsoft.com/en-us/windows/win32/api/minwinbase/ns-minwinbase-filetime) specification.
+See the [FileTime](/docs/topics/filetime.md) topic for more details.
 Is an `integer` value.
+This number is recorded with uneccessary precision.

 ```xml
 <Time>8650037750000</Time>